SwiftSeal/resistify/README.md

  This mode uses [TMBed](https://doi.org/10.1186/s12859-022-04873-x) to predict transmembrane domains.
  It greatly benefits from GPU acceleration - running with CPUs only will be extremely slow and memory intensive.

+### Downloading model data

+By default, `Resistify` will automatically download the models required for CoConat and TMbed to your `$HOME/.cache` directory.
+If you'd like to manually install the databases instead, you can use the `resistify download_models` utility to download these to a directory of your choice.
+To provide these local models to the CoCoNat and TMbed processes, simply pass the path of the models directory via the `--models` argument.

 ## Results